Darren-Chambers/deploy-vsp360-ova/README.md

 ### Step 2 — Create the survey manually

-In AAP navigate to the Deploy VSP360 job template and select the Survey tab.
+In AAP navigate to the Ansible Deploy VSP360 job template and select the Survey tab.
 Add the following questions manually:

 | Question | Variable | Type | Required |
 |---|---|---|---|